 The theme of the Congress is: ‘Digital Twins for Advanced Cultural Heritage Semantic Digitization’.

 Researchers, professors, archaeologists, architects, engineers, art historians… from archaeology, computer graphics and geomatics dealing with cultural heritage are invited to share knowledge and experiences in the field of Virtual Archaeology.
 The participation of well-known researchers and enterprises is very much appreciated.
 An attractive and interesting schedule is arranged for the participants and visitors.

-Due to COVID19 circumstances, 9th ARQUEOLÓGICA 2.0 & 3rd GEORES 2021 congress has been turned to hybrid mode (Virtual & Face2Face) giving all participants the opportunity to remotely connect.
+Due to COVID19 circumstances, 9th ARQUEOLÓGICA 2.0 & 3rd GEORES 2021 congress has been turned to virtual mode giving all participants the opportunity to remotely connect.

 ARQUEOLÓGICA 2.0 & GEORES – 2021 invites authors to submit original and unpublished work in applied and innovative digital heritage areas such as climate change hazards, monitoring and mitigations, collaborative environments, documentation of cultural heritage, high-end digitisation, 3D modelling and informative models of objects, monuments and sites, artificial intelligence, deep learning, big data, digital twins, life cycle management, virtual archaeology, virtual conservation/restoration, virtual museums, virtual exhibitions, cultural heritage gaming, innovative e-learning, and internet technologies and social media in cyberarchaeology.

 The contributions can be presented as: (a) scientific peer-reviewed papers, with a minimum of 6 pages based on the MS Word template